pranavchandra27/pranavchandra27/README.md

 ## Professional Experience
-- I'm a proven team player, with over 3 and half years of experience in software developement industry building performant and fast applications and my primary skills are React and JavaScript.
+- I'm a proven team player, with 5 years experience in software developement industry building performant and fast applications and my primary skills are React, Typescript and JavaScript.
-I am very passionate about learning and exploring new things, I like challenges and I am always open for new possibilities to grow myself,
+- I am very passionate about learning and exploring new things, I like challenges and I am always open for new possibilities to grow myself,
 - Multi-tasking ability with the experience of handling multiple projects at a time.
 - Ability to leverage full-stack knowledge and experience to build interactive and user-centered web apps to scale.